petergdoyle/estreaming/README.md

 **Note**: the commands are intended to run in Linux or in Git Bash, not from a windows command prompt.

 If you want to avoid opening many terminals or PuTTY session, then an X Server and a XFCE Desktop has been installed on the virtual box.
-You can go get an x2go client here http://wiki.x2go.org/doku.php and connect using "vagrant" and the RSA key described above (without a password).
+You can go get an x2go client here http://wiki.x2go.org/doku.php and connect to localhost:2222 using "vagrant" (without a password) and providing the RSA key described above.

 **Run the demo**
 follow along here https://github.com/petergdoyle/estreaming/blob/master/scripts/spring_xd_demo_script it is also located in the scripts folder where you cloned this repo.